 That’s a golden rule, especially in the busy times – book in advance.
 You can often find great deals, just perfect for that dreamy New Year’s Eve break.
 The city is full during that time and most of the cheapest places are reserved months before.

 If you book your London trip last minute, don’t worry, you still have a chance to find something good.
 Check the private rental website – Airbnb.
-With the discount code, you can get £25 off your first booking.
+With this discount code, you can get £25 off your first booking.
 Another place is the last minute hostels websites.
 People often cancel, so you can get a good deal.
 Try lastminute.com, where you can find a list of all of the last minute deals.
 Booking.com is also a good one to try.
 The cancelling of reservation there is free, so many people book a few places and then just decide on one, vacating all the others.
-If you use hotels.com, you can get the 10th hotel booking entirely for free.
+You can also try hotelscombined and hotels.com, where you get the 10th hotel booking entirely for free.

 If you have any friends in London – it’s a good idea to give them a shout and offer to help them with something at home in exchange for accommodation.
 The social portal, that allows that is Couchsurfing.
 You may be able to provide your nice company to some people and get a great fun (and a free stay) in return.

 Do you like animals?
-You can take care of someone’s cat or dog, when they are away, in exchange for free accommodation.
+Through Trusted Housesitters, you can take care of someone’s cat or dog when they are away, in exchange for free accommodation.

 If you feel bored of spending New Year’s Eve in your city and you think someone else might be interested in it – you can swap your house with them and get to live in another place (like London) for free.